hanchau/glogging/content/post/understanding_cap_theorem.md

 ]
 +++

-This article offers a basic understanding of the CAP theoram.
+This article offers a basic understanding of the CAP theorem.
 <!--more-->

-#### What is CAP theoram?
+#### What is CAP theorem?

 In the last post I discussed why we need distributed systems and how to setup gearman on a cluster.
-In this post I'll try to convince you that CAP theoram is indeed a *"theoram"*.
+In this post I'll try to convince you that CAP theorem is indeed a *"theorem"*.
 Anyways, We like distributed systems!! (because they provide us the [features](https://medium.com/system-design-blog/key-characteristics-of-distributed-systems-781c4d92cce3) that we really want) but..., Are they trivial to implement?.

 My colleague once said
 > More code => More Complexity => More Monster Bugs => More Pain